The 10 Best Cyber Threat Intelligence Tools (2026)

 To make matters worse, infostealers delivered via phishing emails increased 84% in 2024.
 The top five infostealers generated over eight million dark web marketplace listings.

-Without visibility into leaked credentials and threat actor activity, security teams are fighting blind.
-Cyber threat intelligence tools provide that visibility.
+Without insight into leaked credentials and attacker activity, security teams are fighting blind.
+Cyber threat intelligence tools give you that insight.

 What Are Cyber Threat Intelligence Tools?

-CTI tools provide security teams with information about threats targeting their organization.
-They transform raw data into intelligence you can actually use.
+Cyber threat intelligence tools give your security team information about threats targeting your company.
+They transform raw data into intelligence you can actually act on.

 Cyber threat intelligence tools collect and analyze data from dark web forums, breach databases, malware feeds, and criminal marketplaces.
 They turn this raw threat data into actionable alerts that help security teams detect compromised credentials, track threat actors, and respond to emerging attacks before exploitation occurs.